dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/Security.md

 # Authentication

 All the tasks on resources using the Azure Resource Manager must be authenticated with Azure Active Directory.
-Authentication can be set throuh PowerShell, Azure CLI or Azure Management Portal.

 Setting up authentication includes the following steps: